kittinmittens/log_filtering/README.md

 # log_filtering

-script to filter linux sys logs and print out only failures works on python 3
+script to parse linux system logs and print out only failures.

+works on python 3